curiousben/Room-Infrastructure/microservices/WemoConnector/base/design/core_design.md

 The purpose of this microservice is make a pluggable interface with WeMo devices.
 This microservice will allow redisMQ infrastructure to interact with WeMo devices so that they can be triggered by a host of events.

-## Core Design:
+## Core Design Requeriments:

 1. The Connector will have handlers for each type of WemoDevice with corresponding configuration files.
 These handlers will be pluggable so each will have its own module.
-2. External Microservices can trigger a "sleep mode" where the connector will not accept any activation events, until it receives a "wake up" message.
-3. The Connector will automatically turn off all devices after a configured set of time has passed.
+2. The Connector will automatically turn off all devices and not accept anymore activation requests when the "sleep mode" has been activated.
+Wemo devices will resume normal operations when a "wake up" signal is received.
+3. When the connector initializes the connector will gather and keep the current state of the configured device in memory.
+4. If the connector loses connnection all devices states will be uneffected.
+5. The Connector is event driven meaning if no activation events are received then the connector will turn off all lights.

 ## Core Design Steps: